 To be eligible for the fund, proposals need to come from partnerships involving education practitioners and researchers.
-Practitioners may include but are not limited to: teachers and kaiako in kindergartens, early childhood centres, kōhanga reo, and Pacific ECE settings; teachers and kaiako in kura, primary, intermediate, and secondary schools; and lecturers and tutors working in universities, wānanga, polytechnics, and private training establishments.
-Partnerships may also include students and ākonga; families and whānau; and hapū, iwi, and communities.
+Practitioners may include, but are not limited to: teachers and kaiako in kindergartens, early childhood centres, kōhanga reo, and Pacific language nests; teachers in kura, primary, intermediate, and secondary schools; and lecturers and tutors working in universities, wānanga, polytechnics, and private training establishments.
+Students and ākonga; families and whānau; and hapū, iwi, and communities may also be part of the partnership.

 Researcher-practitioner partnerships should be integral to the design of the project.
-There needs to be a focus on the individuals in the team using their collective expertise, and on all team members having the opportunity to learn from each other, rather than on explicitly developing the research skills of the practitioner members of the project team.
+There needs to be a focus on individuals in the team using their collective expertise, and on all team members having the opportunity to learn from each other, rather than on explicitly developing the research skills of the practitioner members of the project team.
 In this partnership, practitioners might take the role of advisors, data gatherers, informants, etc. and not necessarily be integral to all aspects of the thinking inside the partnership.

-The TLRI is open to experienced researchers working in organisations (e.g., universities or other tertiary institutions) or independently.
+The TLRI is open to researchers working in organisations (e.g., universities or other tertiary institutions) or independently.
 Staff members of the Ministry of Education or other government departments are not eligible to apply.

-Applicants from an institution that does not have access to an experienced researcher may contact the TLRI team (tlri@nzcer.org.nz) who may be able to link you with an appropriate person.
 Please note that postgraduate students can be on project teams, but the TLRI cannot directly fund PhD or Master's study.